Enabling low cost, high quality routine cross-well monitoring for more wells across your asset.Talk to an expert

 Frac Hits Observed

 Because its disposable, this single use fiber eliminates any concerns of damaging the cable during fracturing.
 ExpressFiber can be pumped down hole at any point in time before or during the fracturing operation.

 This means you now have the opportunity to monitor cross-well interactions on already drilled wells.
 If at any time the cable is damaged, another fiber can simply be pumped down to replace it.
 There is no need to halt operations to remove the fiber, as the amount of space it takes up is equivalent to a pound of proppant.

-The disposable technology allows the fiber to withstand downhole conditions for the duration of the stimulation treatment before degrading and exiting through perforations.
+This disposable fiber can be deployed in extended-reach wells up to 30,000 feet and withstands downhole conditions for the duration of the stimulation before degrading and exiting through perforations.

 Just because it’s disposable, doesn’t mean its low quality.
 Disposable fiber is bare fiber, meaning there is no outer protective layer, making it more sensitive.
 ExpressFiber acquires high quality strain, microseismic and temperature data, only at a significantly lower price.